 Q: How does Integral Eyesight Improvement work?

 A: All of the above issues share a common root cause, which is strain.
-Whether physical or mental, after holding unconscious strain for a long period of time can cause the muscles around the eye to get stuck and hold the eyeball out of shape.
+Whether physical or mental, holding unconscious strain for a long period of time can cause the muscles around the eye to get stuck and hold the eyeball out of shape.
 This affects the eye’s flexibility and ability to change shape in order to focus.
-As a type of physical therapy for the eyes, practicing the physical and mental drills of the Bates Method help alleviate the unconscious tension and the muscles around the eyes slowly release, allowing proper circulation to flow freely and the proper functioning of the eye organs.
-The body is an intelligent interconnected organism that wants to work correctly, so given the opportunity to function properly it will take it.
+As a type of physical therapy for the eyes, practicing the physical and mental drills of the Bates Method helps alleviate the unconscious tension and the muscles around the eyes slowly release, allowing proper circulation to flow freely and the proper functioning of the eye organs.
+The body is an intelligent interconnected organism that wants to work correctly, so given the opportunity to function properly it will.